tobiz/OGN-Flight-Logger_V3/README.md

 20170310 - The intention is to remove separate Edit buttons for each field and replace by a single one which when clicked will update all changed fields.
 There will also be a Cancel button to 'undo' any changed fields (for now this will be limited to a single undo level, muliple undo levels is for later(!)); so far this feature has been shown to work on 2 fields.
 In addition the Python Packaging 'setup' files have been added for uploading OGN-Flogger to PyPi, and something(?) has been added to the PyPi index (but not convinced it installs correctly at the moment).

 20170312 - First commit of V3

+20170313 - Add explanation of differences between V2 and V3.